Namrota/Machine-Learning-Projects/index.md

 ## About

 This is page is intended to highlight the projects on which I have worked as a part of my learning journey.
 As I keep on continuing my learning more details of the projects will be added.
-To get more insight of the projects click ###View on GitHub.
+To get more insight of the projects click `View on GitHub`.

 ## Contents